 Anson was very important in Trinidad’s literary development for his pioneering work in publishing The New Voices journal anthologies in the 1970s and 80s.
 He was one of the founding members of the Writers Union of Trinidad and Tobago, and, it was Anson who initiated the celebration of Poetry Day in 1970.
 Anson became Poet Laureate of Trinidad and Tobago in 2000 and was inscribed into the Memory of the World Register for the Caribbean and Latin America, awarded by the UNESCO Committee in 2015.

 I knew Anson many many years ago now.
 I remember him introducing me to the literary scene in Trinidad: poetry readings at the Hilton, writing workshops in town, book launches at the Trinidad museum.
 I remember him taking me to a Hindu wedding in St. Augustine.
+I remember reading one of his poems at an event in honour of his work in Trinidad, the tintinabulations.
 I remember him telling me not to let motherhood stop me from writing.

-Sadly Anson passed away in September, 2015 but not before his final book of poems were published.
+Sadly Anson passed away in September, 2015, but not before his final book of poems was published.
 I’ve included Crossroads of Dream: Prose Poems, on the River-Stories Bookcase.
 Check it out.

-In the video, Anson offers insights into the origins of the word ‘soucouyah’ and the influence the idea of the soucouyah has over the Trini psyche.
-He is joined by Trinidadian historian greats, Michael Antony and Gerard Besson,
+In the video, Anson offers insights into the origins of the word ‘soucouyah’, and the influence the idea of the soucouyah has over the Trini psyche.
+He is joined by Trinidad historian greats, Michael Antony and Gerard Besson,

 The video is one of the best archival works I’ve found detailing the characteristics and possible origins of the Soucoyah.
 It also talks about the possible socio-political background to the soucouyah, and reasons why the folklore character took root.